goladus/ff4fepr/README.md

 ### Current Status

-Ff4fepr is currently focused on implementing python libraries for modifing the Final Fantasy IV ROM.
+Ff4fepr is currently focused on implementing python libraries for extracting data from and modifing the Final Fantasy IV/Free Enterprise ROM.
 Although much of this is replicating PinkPuff's work on ff4kster, that tool is designed as a manual editor.
 This is intended to be a programmatic one.
 The command-line tool is primarily developed for testing libraries, but is still usable to make modifications and randomizations to Free Enterprise rom files.

 ### Warning about Cheating